 Janah, "Where did you pick up all that?"

-"Should have known.
+"Didn't occur to us until recently.
 Suppose I tell you a bedtime story and let's get some sleep."

 What a great plan.
 Janah frequently tells me bedtime stories, has since we were fifteen.
 Always a version of the same story, it's called Daphne Gets An Orgasm.